 3: Tag Heuer Autavia

-The Autavia dial which gets its inspiration from an airplane cockpit includes a SuperLuminova® luminous index.
-This makes sure it’s three hands allows users to read both day and night times with clarity.
+The Autavia dial, which gets its inspiration from an airplane cockpit, includes a SuperLuminova® luminous index.
+This makes sure its three hands allow users to read both day and night times with clarity.

 Its retro-esque crown, built for optimal ease of use, pays homage to the first line of Autavia watches between 1933 to 1957.
 Those watches were made specifically for airplane and race car dashboards.
 The new collection was launched with seven retro-style references.
 Two of them come in bronze and the rest in stainless steel.